 Expected Lifespan: 59 days

 The coral reef plays host to roughly a quarter of the planet’s marine life, and that includes the fish with the shortest lifespan yet discovered.
 Found in Australia’s Great Barrier Reef, the sign eviota lives for only two weeks and spends the first half of its life in larval form.
 Also known as pygmy gobies, it’s believed that they developed this shortened life span as a way to survive in an environment with exceedingly high levels of natural predators.

 These fish experience a mortality rate as high as eight percent a day, so an incredibly rapid reproduction cycle is one of the methods they’ve developed for long-term viability.
-In this time, a female of this fish species will lay three clutches of eggs that constitute over 400 eggs.
+During this time, a female of this fish species will lay three clutches of eggs that constitute over 400 eggs.
 Through raw numbers and rapid turnaround, the pygmy goby has found its niche in a highly competitive environment.